Jackson Hole Traveler - Visitor Guide

 Oh, what fun you can have in a one-horse open sleigh, jingling and (slowly) dashing across the snowy expanse of the National Elk Refuge.

-From December 17th and every day thereafter —except Christmas Day — visitors can get up close and personal with the thousands of wapiti who call the elk refuge home each winter.
-You will see other wildlife as well, such a fox, bald eagles and coyotes.
+From December 16th and every day thereafter —except Christmas Day — visitors can get up close and personal with the thousands of wapiti who call the elk refuge home each winter.
+You will see other wildlife as well, such as foxes, bald eagles and coyotes.
 Rides are from 10 a.m. to 4 p.m.

 Each red sleigh can carry up to 16 people.
 There are cushioned benches to sit on although you may want to bring a warm blanket to drape over your legs; dress warmly and bring your camera.
 Tickets are sold from a white trailer in the parking lot at the Jackson Hole Greater Yellowstone Visitor Center at 532 North Cache St., and shuttles to the refuge leave every 20 to 30 minutes.
 (Read More)